 A solution directed towards analyzing and understanding this malware propagation vector will have three components: triggering (or exploring) the application UI and following any reachable web links; detection of malicious content; and collecting provenance information, i.e., how malicious content was reached.
-There has been some related research in the context of the Web, to study so-called malvertising or malicious advertising [4], [5].
-The context of the problem here is however broader and the problem itself requires different solutions to triggering and detection to deal with aspects specific to mobile platforms (such as complicated UI and trojans being the primary kinds of malware).
+There has been some related research in the context of Web to study so-called malvertising or malicious advertising [4], [5].
+The context of the problem here is broader and the problem itself requires different solutions to triggering and detection to deal with aspects specific to mobile platforms (such as complicated UI and trojans being the primary kinds of malware).

 In order to better analyze and understand attacks through app-web interfaces, we have developed an analysis framework to explore web links reachable from an application and detect any malicious activity.
 We dynamically analyze applications by exercising their UI automatically and visiting and recording any web links that are triggered.
 We have used this framework to analyze 600,000 applications, gathering about 1.5 million URLs, which we then further analyzed using established URL blacklists and anti-virus systems to identify malicious websites and applications that are downloadable from such websites.
-Our methodology enables us to explore the Web that is reachable from within mobile applications, something that, we believe, is not yet done by traditional search engines and website blacklist systems such as Google Safebrowsing.
+We need to mention that we could not trigger ads or links in about $5/6^{th}$ of the applications.
+Note that many applications do not have any ad libraries (we can statically check for this) but still have to be run as there may be other kinds of links present.
+To give an example, for a run of 200K applications in China, we obtained 400K chains with 770K URLs.
+However, there are only 30K unique applications and 180K unique URLs.
+The other applications either do not have any ads or links or, in some cases, we may not have been able to trigger those ads or links.
+Our methodology enables us to explore the Web that is reachable from within mobile applications, something that is not possible for traditional search engines and website blacklist systems such as Google Safebrowsing.
+We are not aware of any previous work that enables this.